That first real pupil.

 Every two or four years the Standard of your instruction will be checked and graded!
 Chris can help you get the grade you deserve.

-Failing any test can be quite alarming but help is always at hand when needed.
-Contact Chris and he will put you back on the path to success!
+Failing any test can be alarming, but help is always available.
+Contact Chris; he will put you back on the path to success!

 ContactContact Chris